devrev-high/Final_Code/README.md

 <br>

 > [!NOTE]
-> For the sake of your convenience, our best models can be downloaded locally using the following command:
+> For the sake of your convenience, our best RTaC models can be downloaded locally using the following command:
 ```bash
 gdown https://drive.google.com/drive/folders/1lpJCVKcnz93K_dvhZa51hVijid-IuwNr?usp=sharing --folder
 ```